linux-audit/audit-userspace/README.md

 AUPARSE
 -------
 The auparse library is available to allow one to create custom reporting applications.
-The library is patterned after a dbase or foxpro database library and hass the following categories of functions:
+The library is patterned after a dbase or foxpro database library and has the following categories of functions:

 - General functions that affect operation of the library
 - Functions that traverse events